-While living here and pet sitting in Dublin we have noticed it can be difficult to find somewhere dog-friendly to stop off for a quick meal or pint when out walking.
-We have slowly started compiling a list of places we have stumbled into (or out of) with the little doggies around the place.
+While we were living (and pet sitting) in Dublin back in 2017 we found it was difficult to find somewhere dog-friendly to stop off for a quick meal or pint when out walking.

-We have been living down in South Dublin so at this stage the list is mainly in the South Dublin area.
-We hope to keep adding to this as we move around the Dublin!
+At the time of writing this we had been living down in South Dublin so this list is mainly in the South Dublin area.

 They do have a couple of rules to abide by so make sure your dog is :